wp-plugins/wp-backitup/readme.txt

 Fixed status reporting for backup/restore process and built-in localization.

 = 1.3.0 =
-Recommended upgrade: Amalgameted lite and pro versions of the plugin.
+Recommended upgrade: Amalgamated lite and pro versions of the plugin.

 = 1.2.2 =
 Major updates to improve plugin performance and stability.